New Fujifilm CEO focuses on drug ingredients unit after Avigan stumbles

 Goto was an early leader in the start of the pivot toward healthcare in the mid-2000s under former CEO Shigetaka Komori, whose previous push into digital technology saved the company from bankruptcy that took down analog film rival Eastman Kodak Co.

-A remaining challenge is whether Fujifilm can successfully integrate the medical imaging business it acquired from Hitachi Ltd (6501.T), said JPMorgan analyst Seiji Wakao.
+A remaining challenge is whether Fujifilm can successfully integrate the medical imaging business it acquired from Hitachi Ltd, said JPMorgan analyst Seiji Wakao.

 However, Wakao said the company’s share price, currently trading at about 8,197 yen, could have room to grow, depending on performance of the CDMO segment that is “attracting a lot of attention in the market.”